phiroict/training-kube-certification/readme.md

 # Full stack kubernetes project.

 # Goal
- This is a project that is built while studying for the K8s certification, and slowly turned into a full stack development that can be deployed on cloud and local clusters.
+ This is a project that was built while studying for the K8s certification, and slowly turned into a full stack development that can be deployed on cloud and local clusters.
  It is a full stack project from application to deployment, its aim is to be able to be provisioned 95%+ automated.

-Most of the documentation can be read in the [wiki](https://github.com/phiroict/training-kube-certification/wiki) Check out the wiki [by](git@github.com:phiroict/training-kube-certification.wiki.git) This readme will contain developer setup notes and observations, all other documentation is in the [wiki](https://github.com/phiroict/training-kube-certification/wiki).
+Most of the documentation can be found in the [wiki](https://github.com/phiroict/training-kube-certification/wiki) Check out the wiki [by](git@github.com:phiroict/training-kube-certification.wiki.git) This readme will contain developer setup notes and observations, all other documentation is in that [wiki](https://github.com/phiroict/training-kube-certification/wiki).

 ## What to do?
 - Setup development machine